-Commonly asked questions on the legal issues relating to temporary workers
+Commonly asked questions on the legal issues relating to temporary and agency workers

 The main Acts and Regulations covering workers on fixed-term contracts are: